DenOfEquity/SchedRide/README.md

 ﻿# Scheduler Override #
 ### extension for Forge webui for Stable Diffusion ###
 ---
+### 17/06/2024 ###
+add/delete noise colour presets, and save list (overwrites **colourPresets.py** in the extension directory).
+The list is no longer selection only, names can be typed in.
+So after you find a colour you like and want to save, edit the name to something suitably cool then hit the '+' button to add to the list. '-' button removes current option, but doesn't clear the settings, so if you delete accidently you can immediately add it back.
+Additions and deletions are session only unless saved.
+No direct overwrites, but you can delete then add.
+List is always alphabetical order, sorted when new entry added.

+included basic gamma for the input colours, to better match expected values.
+Using square root (= gamma 2.0).
+No need to be more precise IMO.
+Preset list updated accordingly.

 ### 10/06/2024 ###
-add "simple" option to scheduler choice, so now "None" actually means no change to whatever is default for selected sampler (avoids patching get_sigmas function).
+add "simple" option to scheduler choice, so now "None" actually means no change to whatever is default for selected sampler (avoids patching get_sigmas function if not necessary).

 ### 09/06/2024 ###
 added ways of manipulating the starting noise, mainly colourising it.
 There are extensions which do this already ([example](https://github.com/kenning/sd-webui-noise-color-picker)) , but they switch to img2img processing behind the scenes, which is excellent cheating.
 But in this repo, things are done *properly*: by patching the entire sample function <sup>which I was already doing anyway</sup>.
 Some samplers reduce/block the effect: DPM++ SDE, UniPC.
 Effect also dependent on model.
 Which makes the preset list largely pointless.

 As this modifies the initial noise it can have a significant effect on the final result.
 If doing serious work, you probably want to settle on settings before spending time refining your prompt.

-Presets stored in **colourPresets.py** in the extension directory.
-Currently manual edits only.
-Need a button to add/delete?
+Presets stored in **colourPresets.py** in the extension directory. ~~Currently manual edits only.
+Need a button to add/delete?~~

 **c** button toggles centre to mean of initial noise.